 The godets, bias cut skirt, and raglan sleeves can be found on many thirties styles.
-They are also the main design elements I copied from two of Indygo Junction Patterns for the competition which is next week.
+This design was draped to my dress form first, then adjusted for fit.

 I added the buttons and crochet for a crafty touch and shortened the hem to make the dress more modern.
 Thirties dresses usually fall to mid calf.